 Visit this elephant sanctuary near Chiang Mai in Northern Thailand for an unforgettable experience and join the growing number of people choosing responsible and sustainable elephant tourism.
 The project is run by a Karen family who has lived and worked with elephants for two generations.
 They are happy to see their elephants freed from riding, with time to forage, socialize, and play.

 All of the people involved in this project are Karen and local weavers create traditional clothing made from hand-spun, naturally dyed cotton, woven on a hand loom.
 The preservation of Karen culture in a fast-changing world is important to the elders of the family.

-Spend time with elephant families in beautiful surroundings where they are respected and given the freedom to interact with each other and do what comes naturally
+Spend time with a small herd of elephant in beautiful surroundings where they are respected and given the freedom to interact with each other and do what comes naturally

 Walk with Elephants